 Does Medicare Cover Shower Chairs?

-Medicare does not typically cover shower chairs.
+Shower chairs are not covered for the elderly on Medicare.
 Find out more about what Medicare covers and how to save money on the chair you need.

 No, Medicare does not cover shower chairs, because they're not considered medically necessary.
 However, Medicare Advantage plans may cover bathroom grab bars, and it's possible that Medicaid or VA benefits may help pay for a shower chair.